Prayagraj Kumbh Mela 2019 – Experience the Humongous Religious Gathering of the Country.

 For your information, there are 10 main railway stations that connect Allahabad to the major cities of the country.
 You can pick the best option for yourself that allows you to get into a smooth journey till Allahabad.
 Some of the railway options include Allahabad Junction, Prayag Junction, Allahabad Chheoki, and Naini Junction.
 The best part of taking the train as the mode of transportation is that some temporary railway stations are made accessible to help pilgrims reach the Mela with great convenience.

 Allahabad city is the central point that connects to the major highways and national ones in order to reach Ujjain.
-There are a few routes you can opt for to reach your destination that includes NH2 running across the city, NH27 that leads to Mangawan in Madhya Pradesh.
+There are a few routes you can opt for to reach your destination that includes NH2 running across the city, NH27 which leads to Mangawan in Madhya Pradesh.
 Whereas NH96 and NH28, connect you to two main cities of Allahabad and Ayodhya.
 If not this, one can even go for interstate or tourist buses.

 So, this was all about the tremendous affair, Ardh Kumbh Mela.
 The city of Allahabad never sleeps during this massive festive fair and I am sure you’re going to have the best time here, thanks to those calm rivers, glittering ghats, and pleasant weather.